dev-cycles/contextive/src/vscode/contextive/README.md

 ![Example of snake_case working in auto-complete and hover.](images/snake-case-auto-complete-demo.gif)

+### Plural Words

+Contextive can detect a defined term even when it is defined in the singular and used in the plural.

+Coming Soon: Ability to detect a defined term when it is defined in the plural and used in the singular, and when individual words in a combined word term are pluralised or singularised.

 ### Smart Auto-Complete

 As the terms added to the auto-complete are from a definitions file, not from your code symbols, the auto-complete will work in any file of any language - including documentation, such as markdown.